pprett/bolt/doc/overview.rst

 :Release: |version|
 :Date: |today|

 Bolt is structured in a number of modules.
 Each module provides an abstraction of common functionality.

-  * The :mod:`model` Module
+  * The :mod:`bolt.model` Module
       Parametric models for (multi-class) classification and regression.
-  * The :mod:`bolt` Extension Module
+  * The :mod:`bolt.trainer` Module
       Provides efficient trainers for models.
+Some trainers are implemented as Extension Modules.
-  * The :mod:`io` Module
+  * The :mod:`bolt.io` Module
       Input/Output routines and dataset handeling.
-  * The :mod:`eval` Module
+  * The :mod:`bolt.eval` Module
       Function related to evaluation purpose.

 Data Structures